cilium/cilium/Documentation/cmdref/cilium-operator.md

 ### SEE ALSO

-* [cilium-operator completion](cilium-operator_completion.html)	 - generate the autocompletion script for the specified shell
+* [cilium-operator completion](cilium-operator_completion.html)	 - Generate the autocompletion script for the specified shell
 * [cilium-operator metrics](cilium-operator_metrics.html)	 - Access metric status of the operator